 - Have fun with photography.
 Get some fun holiday photos taken either at your workplace or at a fun location.
-Bonus: add a meal to the photoshoot and you’ve got a team building activity AND your holiday card to do’s completed in one shot.
+Bonus: add a meal to the photo shoot and you’ve got a team-building activity AND your holiday card to do completed in one shot.
 Photo cards are a perennial favorite.

 - Make it personalized.
-An idyllic winter scene with red scripted font that reads, “Happy Holidays” may be classic, yes, but I guarantee no one is remembering that one for years to come.
+An idyllic winter scene with a Christmas tree and red scripted font that reads, “Happy Holidays” may be classic for corporate Christmas cards, yes, but I guarantee no one is remembering that one for years to come.
 Make it unique to you.

 - Try a new format.
-Obviously I’m partial to Kudoboard's Corporate Card Milestone Boards since every member of the company can add their own special touch and roll it into one easy to send greeting.
+Obviously, I’m partial to Kudoboard's Corporate Card Milestone Boards since every member of the company can add their own special touch and roll it into one easy-to-send greeting.
 If you have a hair salon, for example, it’s fun for clients to hear from their stylist and just the company as a whole.
-Anything that makes your holiday message more friendly, more relatable, and more personalized for your clients is a definite win.
+Anything that makes your corporate holiday cards more friendly, more relatable, and more personalized for your clients is a definite win.

 2. Relate it Back to Your Product or Service

-Ignoring the address label, opening a holiday card should clearly indicate to the recipient who the card is from.
-This is especially the case with a company card.
-Obviously you want to spread some holiday cheer and put a smile on people’s faces, BUT it’s not wrong to want your holiday card to also serve as a form of advertising.
+Ignoring the address label, opening corporate holiday cards should clearly indicate to the recipient who the card is from.
+This is especially the case with business Christmas cards.
+Obviously, you want to spread some holiday cheer and put a smile on people’s faces, BUT it’s not wrong to want your business holiday card to also serve as a form of advertising.

-Go ahead and put in your contact information, use photographs, and overall, remind your recipients what you can offer them.
-Add some clever content through words or pictures that pertains to your particular field.
+While you're creating your Christmas card messages, go ahead and put in your contact information, use photographs, and overall, remind your recipients what you can offer them.
+Add some clever content through words or pictures that pertain to your particular field.
 Dental humor?
 Plumbing puns?
 I dare you.
-Let there be no doubt your card is from you in particular.
+Let there be no doubt this greeting card is from you in particular.

 3. Think outside the Box….and into the (Kudo)Board

 - Go green.
 Paper products, especially during the Christmas season, create so much waste.
-Consider all the gift bags, wrapping paper, tissue paper, and you guessed it, holiday cards and envelopes each holiday season.
-Creating a virtual card is much more earth-friendly and reduces paper and clutter in people’s homes.
+Consider all the gift bags, wrapping paper, tissue paper, and you guessed it, photo Christmas cards and envelopes each holiday season.
+Christmas postcards can cut down on some of the paper waste.
+Creating a virtual greeting card is much more earth-friendly and reduces paper and clutter in people’s homes.

 - Convenience.
-A digital holiday card means no stamps, no trips to the post office or mailbox, no addressing, no stuffing envelopes, no hunting down addresses.
+Digital business Christmas cards mean no stamps, no trips to the post office or mailbox, no addressing, no stuffing envelopes, and no hunting down addresses.
 Click “send” and your sweet holiday cheer is on its way to your friends and family instantly.
 If there’s an easier way to deliver some magic, sign me up.
 You don’t need one more item on your seasonal to-do list.

 Let It Shine